Hebraization of English

 The Hebraization of English (or Hebraicization) is the use of the Hebrew alphabet to write English.
 Because Hebrew uses an abjad, it can render English words in multiple ways.
 There are many uses for hebraization, which serve as a useful tool for Israeli learners of English by indicating the pronunciation of unfamiliar letters.
 An example would be the English name spelled "Timothy", which can be Hebraized as "טימותי" in the Hebrew alphabet.

 Table

 Consonants

 For full spelling, when a reader is likely to err in the reading of a word, the use of niqqud or partial niqqud is recommended.
 This is especially true when writing foreign words, unfamiliar words, ambiguous words, or words that take a dagesh.

 Final letters

 Five letters in Hebrew, Nun, Mem, Tsadi, Pe/Fe, and Kaf, all have final or sofit (Hebrew: סוֹפִית sofit) forms.
 That means, that the letters' appearances change when they are at the end of words from כ, פ, צ, מ, נ to ך, ף, ץ, ם, ן respectively.
-Final forms are used in transliteration when appropriate, with the exception of foreign words ending in a [p] sound, which retain the non-final form of פ, such as "קטשופ" ("ketchup").
+Final forms are used in transliteration when appropriate, with the exception of foreign words ending in a [p] sound, which retain the non-final form of פ, such as "קטשופ" ("ketchup"), as the word with a normal final form would be pronounced "ketchuph".